Solar + Batteries: Is Tesla’s PowerWall the iPhone of Battery Storage?

 Though it seems like ancient history in the context of the fast moving solar energy industry, it wasn’t that long ago that pretty much all solar electricity systems included batteries (and in many parts of the world, they still do).

-Fast forward twenty years and, at least in the US, the vast majority of solar energy systems no longer use batteries at all and instead take advantage of the utility grid and net metering to export excess electricity when the solar production exceeds the load, and to import electricity back from the grid when the loads exceed production.
+Fast forward twenty years and, at least in the US, the vast majority of solar energy systems no longer use batteries at all, instead they take advantage of the utility grid and net metering to export excess electricity when the solar production exceeds the load, and to import electricity back from the grid when the loads exceed production.

-Grid-tied and net-metered solar energy systems work great and (notwithstanding the propaganda of the utility monopolists) are a real win-win.
-The solar customer benefit by having the advantage of using the grid as storage (without the cost and complexity of a battery based system) and the rest of the grid and other ratepayers benefit too because solar customers typically export excess electricity to the grid at periods of high wholesale prices and peak demand, and import power at periods of low wholesale prices and low grid demand.
+Grid-tied and net-metered solar energy systems work great and—notwithstanding the propaganda of the utility monopolists—are a real win-win.
+The solar customer benefits by having the advantage of using the grid as storage (without the cost and complexity of a battery based system) and the rest of the grid and other ratepayers benefit too because solar customers typically export excess electricity to the grid at periods of high wholesale prices and peak demand, and import power at periods of low wholesale prices and low grid demand.

 The benefit that net-metered solar systems provide to the grid is well documented in a variety of Cost/Benefit analysis of net metering including Maine’s own Value of Solar Study.

 Grid-tied solar energy’s rapid growth has been fueled by staggering drops in equipment cost, roughly 75% over the past 10 years.
 And though batteries have not experienced the same meteoric progress in performance and cost, many industry observers think it is only a matter of time.
-Investment in battery R and D is growing worldwide, thanks largely to surging popularity of hybrid and plug-in electric vehicles, and the distributed solar industry is well poised to benefit from those investments and economies of scale created by that market.
+Investment in battery R&D is growing worldwide, thanks largely to the surging popularity of hybrid and plug-in electric vehicles; the cost of vehicle batteries have dropped by around 80% over the past 8 years.
+What that means is that the distributed solar industry is well poised to benefit from those investments and the economies of scale created by that market.

-Tesla’s PowerWall announcement illustrates this perfectly as Musk’s expectation is that the home energy storage market can ride the coat-tails of his planned Gigafactory, designed primarily to produce batteries for next-generation Tesla vehicles.
+Tesla’s PowerWall announcement illustrated that perfectly as Musk’s expectation was and is that the home energy storage market can ride the coattails of his Gigafactory, designed primarily to produce batteries for next-generation Tesla vehicles.
+As of the end of 2017, other vehicle manufacturers, like Renault, have launched similar initiatives, offering home battery storage options from used vehicle batteries.

 How Batteries Work

-Whether it is the Tesla PowerWall, a cell phone, a cordless drill power-pack or a golf cart battery, the basic concept is the same: a charged battery stores electrical energy in chemical form for later use.
+Whether it is the Tesla PowerWall, the Pika Energy Island, a cell phone, a cordless drill power-pack or a golf cart battery, the basic concept is the same: a charged battery stores electrical energy in chemical form for later use.

 - Energy Capacity: Maximum electric usable energy (kWh) stored in a battery.